To spruce up your car's interior, give it a good clean and consider getting new upholstery, mats, and more.

 The most luxurious car interior in the world won't look nice if it's not properly maintained.
 That being said, a good cleaning goes a long way.
 Even if you plan on sprucing up your car's interior in other ways, cleaning is always a mandatory first step.
 Here's a checklist of cleaning tasks to remember:

 When's the last time you gave your old car a good vacuum?
 Dust and particles easily get trapped under mats and upholstered seats.
 Vacuuming your car is a great way to get your car looking its best.

-Clean your console: Consoles have a knack for crumb catching.
+Consoles have a knack for crumb catching.
 Clean your console, using a toothbrush to access those hard-to-reach places.

 Make sure to remove the dust from your mats first by beating them against a surface.
 Next, use a carpet cleaning solution on your mats and brush them clean.
 For your seats, use a mix of baking soda and water to remove deep stains.
 If there are still leftover stains, rent a steam machine and use it to deep clean the interior of your car.